AlexRmlt/ethicbot-rasa/data/nlu.md

 - [A robot](stakeholder) must decide to take either Path A or Path B to attempt to rescue persons after a natural disaster.
 - [A robot](stakeholder) must decide to take either Path A or Path B to attempt to rescue persons after a natural disaster.
 - [A captain](stakeholder) is on an overcrowded lifeboat and has to decide if he forces some people to go over board in order to save the rest
+- [Solomon](name) must decide if he disobeys the orders of [Erskine](name:Erskine)
+- [Erskine](name:Erskine) has to decide whether her saves most of the people in his town or tries to achieve the same by giving information to the enemy

 ## intent:deny
+- It would not effect anyone else
+- No more people involved
+- No, not for this option
+- No, these are the three
+- No, these are all
 - no, thank you, this should be all
 - no, I have already named them all
 - It is all